vippsas/management-api/management-api-guide.md

    [`GET:/management/v1/merchants/{scheme}/{id}`](https://developer.vippsmobilepay.com/api/partner#tag/Merchants/operation/getMerchant).

-The most important part of the MA form is the "reelle rettighetshavere" ("real rights holders"), meaning the people with direct or direct ownership or rights for the company.
+The most important part of the MA form is the "reelle rettighetshavere" ("real rights holders"), meaning the people with direct or indirect ownership or rights for the company.
 This is not something the partner can be expected to know, and in any case this is information that must be signed with BankID by a person that has signatory rights for the merchant.
 The form looks like this: